 Getting Tested for Hepatitis

-Hepatitis testing plays a vital role in diagnosing liver infections and assessing liver health.
+Testing for viral hepatitis plays a vital role in diagnosing liver infections and assessing liver health.
 Doctors often recommend tests to screen for hepatitis A, B, or C when patients show risk factors or symptoms like fatigue, jaundice, or abdominal pain.
 Blood tests are the most common diagnostic method and are performed in medical facilities.

 Options for Hepatitis Testing